| || |

 Tennessee-based creator of the handwriting font Kellye's Handwriting (2009, Fontcapture).
 [Google]

 Tennessee-based designer of Jasmin 1.0 and Jasmin 2.0 at Garagefonts.
+FontShop link.
+Klingspor link.
 [Google]

-During her studies in Nashville, TN, Laura Bennett designed a constructivist typeface (2012).
+Los Angeles-based designer.
+During her studies at Lipscomb University in Nashville, TN, Laura Bennett designed a constructivist typeface (2012).
+In 2014, she designed Egidio.
+In 2020, she designed the dry brush font Mattina Sera with the help of New Tropical Design.
 [Google]

 Mark Mabry runs the design firm Mabry Creative in Nashville, TN.
 In 2013, he published his forst font, the blood brush hand-printed caps typeface Bloody Nose (2013).
 [Google]

-During her studies in Nashville, TN, Marissa Vaughan created the display typeface simply called Digital Alphabet (2013).
+During her studies at Middle Tennessee State University in Murfreesboro, TN, Nashville, TN-based Marissa Vaughan created the display typeface simply called Digital Alphabet (2013).
 [Google]

 Matt Patteson (Knoxville, TN) created the custom sans typeface Inpexia (2012).
 [Google]